How do I address mail to my student?

 Upperclass housing, including all residential college spaces, remains open during Winter Break.

 No. The University takes care of repairs and maintenance, hosts conferences, and holds summer session during this time.
-Most residential areas are utilized, so it is not possible to leave items over the summer.
+Most residential areas are utilized, so it is not possible to leave items in rooms over the summer.